 Schedule a free consultation with the Law Offices of William D. Thompson

-If you were charged with a DUI or probation violation in Scranton, our attorney can provide the skilled legal advocacy you need.
+If you were charged with an offense such as a DUI while on probation in Scranton, our attorney can provide the skilled legal advocacy you need.
 We have over 15 years of experience and know there are various defenses that can be brought up in these types of matters.

 We’re ready to protect your rights and seek a favorable result on your behalf.
 Call us at 570-846-2819 or contact us online today.